shoccho/image-to-arduino/README.md

 # Precautions
-make sure the serial port is correct and also don't use the serial monitor while this script is running and also make sure to increase the screen buffer size here my image is 64x32  = 2048bit = 256 byte if you want to use a larger image make sure to calculate and increase the size of the scrbuffer array as that is where the image would be stored
+Make sure the serial port is correct and also don't use the serial monitor while this script is running and also make sure to increase the screen buffer size here my image is 64x32  = 2048bit = 256 byte if you want to use a larger image make sure to calculate and increase the size of the scrbuffer array as that is where the image would be stored

-# Prerequisites
+# Prerequisite
 to run these script you need these following modules

         pyserial